| John is youngest

 after several iterations with focus groups the Red Army was

+born, and a legend begun.
 As a budding new entrepreneur, John did everything he could to

 perfect his management techniques - such as taking Usury 101 at